wufeim/microstructure-characterization-II/README.md

 ## Publication

-This repo contains code for reproducing key results in [Image driven machine learning based microstructure recognition and quantification on small datasets](#).
+This repo contains code for reproducing key results in [Image-driven discriminative and generative machine learning algorithms for establishing microstructure-processing relationships](#).

 Our previous work: [An image-driven machine learning approach to kinetic modeling of a discontinuous precipitation reaction](https://arxiv.org/abs/1906.05496).